Our Community

 Town vs Country (Annual Waitangi Day Competition)

-Small, tight-knit communities, Lake Hāwea has approx. 1200 people, and Hāwea Flat approx. 630 people.
-These numbers are increasing quickly, particularly in Lake Hāwea, due to high housing prices pushing families out of the housing market in Wanaka and new subdivisions making land available.
-This is resulting in a demographic change to the town, which is transitioning from a kiwi ‘crib’ holiday destination to a thriving community of families and retirees.
+Lake Hāwea has approx. 2500 people, and Hāwea Flat approx. 600 people.
+These numbers are increasing quickly.
+This is resulting in a demographic change to the town, which is transitioning from a Kiwi ‘crib’ holiday destination to a thriving community of families and retirees.

 The Foreshore Working ‘Thursday’ Group - volunteer group maintaining the lakefront.

 The hub of Lake Hāwea has a hotel/restaurant, campground, general store/cafe, community hall, bowling green, bike park, playground, early learning centre, petrol station/garage and library.
-The primary school is at Hāwea Flat, along with a kindergarten, church, community hall, bike park and the popular white-water river wave/park.
+The primary school is at Hāwea Flat, along with a kindergarten, playgroup, church, community hall, bike park and the popular white-water river wave/park.

 Exceptional rugged mountainous terrain and the lake make Hāwea a recreational hub for locals and tourists.
 Boating/water-sports, fishing, kayaking, mountain-biking, mountaineering, climbing and tramping are all popular activities, with easy access routes into the surrounding mountains.